 Understanding the Scale of an Army Parade

 The size of the audience attending an army parade can fluctuate dramatically depending on numerous factors.
 The location of the parade, the day of the week, the time of day, the weather conditions, and the significance of the event all play a crucial role in determining how many people will turn out to witness the spectacle.
 A parade held in a major city center on a national holiday, blessed with clear skies and pleasant temperatures, is likely to draw a far larger crowd than a smaller, less publicized event held on a weekday in a less accessible location.
-Moreover, the presence of dignitaries, special guests, or particularly impressive displays of military equipment can also significantly boost attendance.
+Beyond that, the presence of dignitaries, special guests, or particularly impressive displays of military equipment can also significantly boost attendance.
 Accurately assessing the influence of these variables is key to arriving at a reasonable estimate of the total number of people at an army parade.

 Comprehensive Overview: Estimating Crowd Size